 Unlike the rest of Southern California, the Santa Barbara coastline runs east to west.
 What does this mean for you?
 It means some of the best California weather nearly all year long.
 Go shopping on State Street, rent a bike to ride throughout the small Spanish-influenced city, or check one of these many other things to do for a weekend in Santa Barbara off of your list.

 Santa Ynez Valley, home to Solvang and Los Olivos, offers plenty of fun for families and couples alike.
 The Danish heritage of Solvang runs strong throughout the town making it a scenic getaway perfect for social media photos.
+Get more out of your trip by exploring Danish cuisine using the guide.
 Or head to Los Olivos for dozens of tasting rooms, art galleries, and boutiques.
 Plan your weekend getaway to Santa Ynez Valley with this guide.

 Pismo Beach is one of California's most iconic beach towns, a place to get legendary clam chowder and hang out on the beach.
 You can also bring the beach buggies and your camper and spend the whole weekend camping out on the beach.
 Find out all the things to do for a day or weekend in Pismo Beach.